-The Five Sickest Military Aviation Videos From Around Social Media This Week
+The Five Coolest Military Aviation Videos From Around Social Media This Week

 You sure have to pick through the garage sale that is social media to find the gems, but they are out there, and this week was especially fruitful.

 It's Friday and amazingly we don't have any breaking news to deal with, which is a rarity these days.
 So let's step away from the policy, tactics, technology, and strategy for a second to enjoy the best that mother internet has to offer in terms of viral military aviation clips this week.